Shashank-Uppunda/Yoga_Training_Center/README.md

 # Yoga Training Center (DBMS) Project

-This project aims to develop a Database Management System (DBMS) for a Yoga Training Center.
-The system is designed to efficiently manage various aspects of the center including membership management, class scheduling, instructor management, and more.
+The Yoga Training Center Database involves the design and implementation of a database system for a Yoga Training Center.
+The center offers various yoga courses catered to different levels of expertise, conducted by experienced trainers in well-maintained facilities.Furthermore, this database system aims to efficiently manage the operations of a Yoga Training Center, facilitating tasks such as student enrollment, course scheduling, trainer management, and facility maintenance.
+By organizing data in a structured manner, the center can enhance administrative processes and improve overall service delivery to its students.